AdoptOpenJDK/openjdk-api-java-client/README.md

 ```

 The first dependency specifies that you want to use the API, and the second
-is a basic provider for the version API.
+is a basic provider for the API.

 Then: